ardauzunoglu/rte-speech-generator/README.md

 ### Further Notes

-Application still can be developed and improved with additions and improvements, I might take a look to make it better someday.
+Application still can be trained and improved.

 ### Amaç